10th PPAF Amtul Raqeeb Awards Acknowledges Efforts Of Women Entrepreneurs - UrduPoint

 10th PPAF Amtul Raqeeb Awards Acknowledges Efforts Of Women Entrepreneurs

-The Pakistan Poverty Alleviation Fund (PPAF) on Saturday organised 10th Amtul Raqeeb Awards ceremony to recognize the contribution of female community leaders in their self and community economic development in connection with International Women's Day 2023
+The Pakistan Poverty Alleviation Fund (PPAF) organized the 10th Amtul Raqeeb Awards ceremony to recognize the contribution of female community leaders in their self and community economic development in connection with International Women's Day 2023

-LAHORE, (UrduPoint / Pakistan Point News - 4th Mar, 2023 ):The Pakistan Poverty Alleviation Fund (PPAF) on Saturday organised 10th Amtul Raqeeb Awards ceremony to recognize the contribution of female community leaders in their self and community economic development in connection with International Women's Day 2023.
+LAHORE, (UrduPoint / Pakistan Point News - 6th Mar, 2023 ):The Pakistan Poverty Alleviation Fund (PPAF) organized the 10th Amtul Raqeeb Awards ceremony to recognize the contribution of female community leaders in their self and community economic development in connection with International Women's Day 2023.

-This award has been conferred upon seven recipients, who availed PPAF-supported initiatives for their self-advancement and becoming an inspiration for the overall socio-economic development in their respective areas.
+The awards were conferred upon seven recipients, who availed PPAF supported initiatives for their self-advancement and becoming an inspiration for the overall socio-economic development in their respective areas the other day.

 Hailing from different regions of the country, Hadeeqa Babar Masih from Muslim Bagh, Balochistan, Samavia Asif from Toba Tek Singh, Punjab, Amna Bibi from Mianwali, Punjab, Mahjabeen from Bahawalpur, Punjab, Almas Haider, from Karachi, Sindh, Farzana Memon, from Matiari, Sindh, and Amna Bibi Dera Ismael Khan, Khyber Pakhtunkhwa were the winners of this year's Amtul Raqeeb Award as a recognition of their hard work and determination to achieve economic empowerment despite facing all kinds of societal odds.